amazon-ion/ion-docs/rfcs/inline_symbols.md

 ### Long-lived streams

-In long Ion streams, the symbol ID encoding mandate can cause the symbol table to become quite large.
+In long-lived Ion streams, the symbol ID encoding mandate can cause the symbol table to become quite large.
 This causes two problems:

 1. Both Readers and Writers are required to hold the entire symbol table in memory.
 The larger it becomes, the more memory this consumes.